 During the fall semester, the university will continue to raise awareness about proper student behavior by placing ads in the UB student newspaper, engaging students through social media, meeting with student leaders and holding discussions in residence halls.
 The university has expanded its good-neighbor programming to include a transfer student orientation and at a “moving off campus fair” to be held during the spring semester.

 The University Heights Quality of Life Task Force meets quarterly to discuss collaborative efforts in the neighborhood.
 Task force members include representatives from UB Student Government, Community Relations, Student Conduct & Advocacy and Off-Campus Student Services.
 The group also includes Amherst, University and Buffalo Police, Amherst Fire Department, Erie County Health Department, State Liquor Authority, Permits & Inspection, and area business and community leaders.

-UB and the City of Buffalo have again agreed to a memorandum of understanding that enables University Police and the Buffalo Police Department to request assistance from one another when required in the University Heights neighborhood.
+UB and the City of Buffalo have a memorandum of understanding in place that enables University Police and the Buffalo Police Department to request assistance from one another when required in the University Heights neighborhood.

 Long-term stabilization of the neighborhood

 Launched in 2015, the UB H.O.M.E.
 (Home Ownership Made Easy) program provides incentives for UB faculty and staff to buy homes in University Heights and other neighborhoods near the UB South Campus.
 Qualified UB employees are eligible for a combination of interest-free deferred and forgivable loans that can be used to help cover down payments and closing costs, or for interest rate reduction.